Development and characterization of MPGD-based transition radiation detectors: Results

-Timing distributions were studied to distinguish TR clusters from the energy deposition along the track.
-Figure~\ref{fig:gem_fermi_timing} shows the GEM-TRD\_v1 drift-time response for 10 GeV electrons and pions with radiator material present.
-Ratios of radiator-to-no-radiator timing responses demonstrate clear excess electron signals, consistent with TR photon absorption predominantly near the cathode entrance - equivalent to energy deposits later in drift time.
-The timing response of the Micromegas+GEM-TRD for 20 GeV electrons and pions is shown in Figure~\ref{fig:mmg_cern_timing}.
-Compared to the GEM-TRD\_v2, the overall signal extends over a longer drift time, consistent with the larger drift region of the Micromegas+GEM-TRD design.
-In addition, the leading and falling edge of the prototype's distribution is less sharply defined than in the GEM-based prototype's case.
-This behavior is expected, as the resistive amplification structure of a Micromegas mesh introduces slower charge collection relative to the fast induction signals that are characteristic of GEMs.
-The combination of extended drift length and a resistive amplification layer accounts for the broader timing profile observed in the Micromegas+GEM-TRD.
+Drift time distributions were studied to distinguish TR clusters from the energy deposition along the track.
+Figure~\ref{fig:gem_fermi_timing} shows the GEM-TRD\_v1 drift-time response for 10\,GeV electrons and pions with radiator material present.
+Ratios of radiator-to-no-radiator signal shapes in time demonstrate clear excess electron signals, consistent with TR photon absorption predominantly near the cathode entrance --- equivalent to energy deposits later in drift time.
+The drift time distributions of the Micromegas+GEM-TRD for 20\,GeV electrons and pions are shown in Figure~\ref{fig:mmg_cern_timing}.
+Compared to the GEM-TRD\_v2, the overall signal extends over a longer drift time, due in part to the larger drift region of the Micromegas+GEM-TRD design and the lower drift field strength.
+In addition, the leading and falling edge of the prototype's distribution is less sharply defined than in the GEM-based prototype's case; this behavior is expected, as the amplification structure of a Micromegas mesh introduces slower signal collection due to the ion charge contribution~\cite{MMG} relative to the fast induction electron signals that are characteristic of GEMs.
 In general, the addition of the GEM preamplification layer improved timing resolution and TR photon visibility relative to the Micromegas-TRD prototype's performance at FTBF.

 Pion suppression factors were derived using neural network (NN) classifiers trained on amplitude and timing observables (ROOT-based TMVA~\cite{root_tmlp}).
 Ionization along each track was used as a neural network input layer, with the particle track drift time subdivided into several slices (sum of fADC samples).
 Cluster counting and characterization was also used as neural network input.
 A multilayer perceptron with two hidden layers was implemented for suppression factor determination.
 The data was split into two groups: one used for training, and another (independent sample) used for final decision evaluation.
 Figure~\ref{fig:nn}, discussed in the next section, shows an example of the neural network output.